nikgraf/belle/README.md

 must be learned by everyone getting in touch with a new set of object.
 In order to provide a great experience the amount to learn should be reduced to a minimum.

-There a two major personalities to target.
+There are two major personalities to target with Belle.
 One is the developer.
 For him/her APIs should be provided in a consistent way through all components.
 The other and more important is the users of the components.
 Every color, animation or behavior should be aligned with the other components to provide a great experience.

 ### Encapsulate Styles

 There is no reason while a style designed one specific element should affect others.
-Yep in CSS styles are often defined by overwriting previous ones and introducing deeper and deeper nesting.
+In CSS styles are often defined by overwriting previous ones and introducing deeper and deeper nesting.
 Once nesting is introduced resolution of styles for one specific element is not a trivial task anymore.
 Due this managing CSS dependencies is hard.
 It is hard to predict how an application looks like after updating or